-- Select the location for the device so that the connection to the load or external source is as short as possible.
-Leave sufficient enses behind the equipment for ventiletion, at least 20 cm (1 ft). - Leave sufficient space behind the equipment for ventilation, at least 30 cm (1 ft).
+- Select the location for the device so that the connection to the load or external source is as short as possible. - Leave sufficient space behind the equipment for ventilation, at least 30 cm (1 ft).

 A device in a 19" housing is designed to be installed in 19" racks or cabinets, which are either lockable or at least have closable doors.
 This is required to achieve a sufficient protection against touching parts leading dangerous voltage.